-- 115. On October 25, 2017, Statistics Canada released a report entitled Census in Brief: The housing conditions of Aboriginal people in Canada.
+117. On October 25, 2017, Statistics Canada released a report entitled Census in Brief: The housing conditions of Aboriginal people in Canada.
 It reported that 36.8 percent of First Nations persons on reserve with registered or treaty Indian status lived in a crowded dwelling.
 It further found that the proportion of the population living in crowded housing on reserve was virtually unchanged between 2011 to 2016, despite Canada's longstanding acknowledgement of poor conditions.
-Additionally, 44.2 percent of First Nations persons on reserve with registered or treaty Indian status lived in a dwelling that needed major repairs an alarming rate which had only climbed since it was last reported in 2011. - 116.
-In 2018, Employment and Social Development Canada's report entitled Everyone Counts Highlights Preliminary Results from the Second Nationally Coordinated Point-in-Time Count of Homelessness in Canadian Communities, confirmed that Indigenous people, and particularly First Nations, are over-represented in the population experiencing homelessness.
-This conclusion was echoed by Statistics Canada's recent report, "Study: A portrait of Canadians who have been homeless". - 117.
-On November 28, 2018, then Minister of Indigenous and Northern Affairs Carolyn Bennett, informed the Standing Committee on Indigenous and Northern Affairs that "[t]he issue of infrastructure is huge" and that there is a "huge lag" and "huge deficit" in housing infrastructure on reserve.
-Minister Bennett committed to "the type of success it's going to take to close those gaps". - 118.
-On December 4, 2018, Prime Minister Justin Trudeau delivered a speech to the Assembly of First Nations Special Chiefs Assembly in Ottawa, where he stated that "[r]econciliation is about .. closing the gaps between Indigenous and non-Indigenous people, gaps in housing".
-He acknowledged the importance of "getting real results" so that "people don't have to sleep in shifts because there simply isn't enough housing". - 119.
-In 2019, the National Inquiry into Missing and Murdered Indigenous Women and Girls released its Final Report, which echoed concerns about the pervasiveness of overcrowded homes and homes requiring repair on reserve, as well as the consequential impact on the health and safety of First Nations women and their children.
+Additionally, 44.2 percent of First Nations persons on reserve with registered or treaty Indian status lived in a dwelling that needed major repairs - an alarming rate which had only climbed since it was last reported in 2011.

+118. In 2018, Employment and Social Development Canada's report entitled Everyone Counts Highlights - Preliminary Results from the Second Nationally Coordinated Point-in-Time Count of Homelessness in Canadian Communities, confirmed that Indigenous people, and particularly First Nations, are over-represented in the population experiencing homelessness.
+This conclusion was echoed by Statistics Canada's recent report, "Study: A portrait of Canadians who have been homeless".

+119. On November 28, 2018, then Minister of Indigenous and Northern Affairs Carolyn Bennett, informed the Standing Committee on Indigenous and Northern Affairs that "[t]he issue of infrastructure is huge" and that there is a "huge lag" and "huge deficit" in housing infrastructure on reserve.
+Minister Bennett committed to "the type of success it's going to take to close those gaps".